 Neon.
 It runs through my veins.
 You already know this though?
 Right?
 If you’re a regular visitor around here you’ll know my one true love in life is Sin City.
 Las Vegas.
 Home of everything you love, that you shouldn’t.
 Established in 1905 Las Vegas quickly became a crown in the American jewel with thousands of trips made to ‘The Strip’ daily.
 One of my favourite things about Las Vegas is how it’s ever-changing.
+The Neon Boneyard is somewhere you should certainly visit when in Vegas.

 Over the last 7 years I’ve been going I’ve seen hotels and areas such as The Linq pop up.
 The demise of The Riveria (it actually did the best curry on the strip) and signs change for bigger, bolder and better lights.
 But what happens to the old signs when they’re pulled down?
 What happens when a hotel closes or if a sign is made larger and more grand?
 They go to the Neon Boneyard of course!